evolvingstuff/vdw2/content/posts/stillbirth-reduced-by-vitamin-d-zinc-omega-3-several-studies.md

 - - - - - - -

- **&lt;span style=&quot;color:orange;&quot;&gt;The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
+ **The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
 Also mentioned an increase in stillbirths as pregnant women are becoming more overweight.
-Note: Both &lt;a href=&quot;/posts/smoking-reduces-vitamin-d-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Smoking reduces vitamin D - many studies&quot;&gt;smoking&lt;/a&gt; and &lt;a href=&quot;/posts/overview-obesity-and-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview Obesity and Vitamin D&quot;&gt;obesity&lt;/a&gt; decrease levels of Vitamin D&lt;/span&gt;**
+Note: Both &lt;a href=&quot;/posts/smoking-reduces-vitamin-d-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Smoking reduces vitamin D - many studies&quot;&gt;smoking&lt;/a&gt; and &lt;a href=&quot;/posts/overview-obesity-and-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview Obesity and Vitamin D&quot;&gt;obesity&lt;/a&gt; decrease levels of Vitamin D**

 ---